TanGentleman/KeyMaster/docs/docs_key_collector.md

 Keystrokes, the typed string, and the word count will be set to default values.
 ## Function: `on_press`
 Handles key press events and logs valid Keystroke events.
+ERROR: FIX DOCSTRING.
+Args should be chunk 2, not 3
 ## Function: `stop_listener_condition`
 Function to determine whether to stop the listener.
 ### Parameters: